Tootal, Broadhurst and Lee Building, Manchester: History

-It was designed by J. Gibbons Sankey and constructed between 1896 and 1898.
+The warehouse was designed by J. Gibbons Sankey and constructed between 1896 and 1898.
 It has been designated a Grade II* listed building.

-Nikolaus Pevsner's The Buildings of England describes the warehouse as "large, in red brick stripped with orange terracotta, but comparatively classical".
-It has a "massive central round-headed doorway with banded surround and cartouche dated 1896, set in (an) architrave of coupled banded columns and (a) broken pediment".
+Nikolaus Pevsner's The Buildings of England describes the warehouse as "large, in red brick striped with orange terracotta, but comparatively classical".
+The entrance has a "massive central round-headed doorway with banded surround and cartouche dated 1896, set in (an) architrave of coupled banded columns and (a) broken pediment".

 The interior has been redesigned, but a First World War memorial by Henry Sellers has been retained, being "marble, with a niche from which the figure (has been) stolen".